phpcommunity/policies/mastodon/server_rules_summary.rst

 #.
 No harassment, dogpiling or doxxing of other users

 #.
-No content illegal in Germany or France
+No content illegal in Germany, or France, or the United Kingdom